alfonsojack/m0_fe_functions/selfEval.md

 # Self-Evaluation

 - Reflect on your learning and work today.
 What are you most proud of?
+I'm proud of the attempts I made to go beyond the bare minimum and combine what I learned in past segments with the new tools we learned in this segment.
+It was satisfying to figure out how to nest a for statement within a function
 - In your own words, why are functions a powerful tool in our applications?
+They save a ton of time and space and make code more efficient.
+Instead of carrying out an action on our own every time, we can create a shorthand that tells our computer to carry out that action for us.